HenleyLee/henleylee.github.io/themes/hexo-theme-matery/README.md

 ### Modify banner picture and post's featured pictures

-You can change `banner` pictures in `/source/medias/banner` as you like .Theme code can switch  dynamically every day and just need 7 pictures.If you master `JavaScript`,you can change it to your favorite swithing logic,such as Random switching.The code of switching `banner`is in `<script></script>` of `/layout/_partial/bg-cover.ejs`file.
+You can change `banner` pictures in `/source/medias/banner` as you like .Theme code can switch  dynamically every day and just need 7 pictures.If you master `JavaScript`,you can change it to your favorite swithing logic,such as Random switching.The code of switching `banner`is in `<script></script>` of `/layout/_partial/bg-cover-content.ejs`file.

 ```javascript
 $('.bg-cover').css('background-image', 'url(/medias/banner/' + new Date().getDay() + '.jpg)');
 ```

 There are 24 featured pictures in `/source/medias/featureimages`,you can add or delete,and modify it in `_config.yml` at the sametime.

+## Changelog

+- v1.0.3
+  - Added `TOC` expansion, shrink button and related configuration, this button is displayed by default;
+- v1.0.2
+  - Upgraded the [Materialize](https://materializecss.com/) framework version to `1.0.0`, refactoring and modifying some files or problems during the upgrade process;
+  - Added a full-screen carousel effect on the front cover of the home page to set more important posts to the home page carousel;
+  - Fix the first button on the front page is Chinese;
+  - Fixed an issue where clicking search input on the iPhone to get focus;
+  - Fixed an issue where the page was enlarged after the input box on the iPhone got focus;
+  - Fix some posts or UI display issues;
+- v1.0.1
+  - Adjust the file request path of `css` and `js` in the `_config.yml` of the theme, so that you can quickly configure their own CDN;
+  - Whether the new code is configurable or not, the default is a line break;
+  - The `TOC` function is activated by default, and the `Front-matter` configuration option for `TOC` is turned off for a post;
+  - Fixed an issue where the highlighted directory option was inaccurate when scrolling through the post;
+  - Remove the search box under `IOS` to automatically get the focus attribute, preventing the view from moving up after automatically getting the focus;
+- v1.0.0
+  - Added all the basic features;